Tim Barker

 FRICS FAAV

-Jonathan qualified as a Rural Practice Chartered Surveyor in 1990, becoming a Fellow in 2011, and is a Fellow of the Central Association of Agricultural Valuers and member of the Compulsory Purchase Association.
+Jonathan Studied agriculture at the Royal Agricultural University and rural estate management at the College of Estate Management.
+He qualified as a Rural Practice Chartered Surveyor in 1990, becoming a Fellow in 2011, and is a Fellow of the Central Association of Agricultural Valuers and member of the Compulsory Purchase Association.
 He started his career in Oxford, assisting in the management of mainly rural properties for private and institutional clients, before beginning to focus on rural infrastructure and spending a couple of years in international farmland investment work.
 Before joining Wreyland he was a Partner in Knight Frankβs Rural Consultancy division and before that he worked with Tim Barker in another rural consultancy.

 Jonathan lives in the Cotswolds, on the Oxfordshire/Gloucestershire border, with his wife and teenage son.
 He has completed several building projects and will generally tackle anything practical.
 The re-use of traditional buildings and recycling and re-purposing of architectural features are an interest, as are travel, shooting and cooking.
 He has recently completed a barn conversion in Transylvania, is trying to learn Hungarian, and occasionally acts as a tutor to the Royal Agricultural University and the local CAAV branch.